javigs82/ansible-role-clickhouse/README.md

 ## Example Playbook

-Including an example of how to use your role (for instance, with variables passed in as parameters) is always nice for users too:
+Including an example of how to use the rol

 ``` yml